privacy-scaling-explorations/maci/domainobjs/README.md

 function or circuit in the right format, hashing, serialisation and deserialisation, and deep copying.

-This is a MACI public key, which is not to be confused with an EVM public key.
+This is a MACI public key, which is not to be confused with an Ethereum public key.
 A serialized MACI public key is prefixed by 'macipk.'
 A raw MACI public key can be thought as a pair of BigIntegers (x, y) representing a point on the baby jubjub curve.

 ## `Keypair`

 Encapsulates a `PrivKey` and `PubKey`.
 Also provides `genEcdhSharedKey` which generates an ECDH shared key from a public key and a private key.

-This is a MACI keypair, which is not to be confused with an EVM keypair.
+This is a MACI keypair, which is not to be confused with an Ethereum keypair.
 A MACI keypair is comprised of a MACI public key and a MACI private key

 ## `Command`